-The Uniting Church is committed to the provision of quality education that is accessible to all, in which its schools demonstrate inclusiveness of students with special needs and acceptance of students who belong to other faiths.
+The Uniting Church is committed to the provision of quality education that is accessible to all, in which its schools and residential colleges demonstrate inclusiveness of students with special needs and acceptance of students who belong to other faiths.

-The Church expects school boards and councils to design sustainable fee structures that as far as possible make our schools accessible to a wide section of the community.
+The Church expects boards and councils to design sustainable fee structures that as far as possible make our schools and residential colleges accessible to a wide section of the community.

-The Schools Commission is the body established by the Uniting Church in Queensland to be the link between the Church and its schools.
+The schools and residential colleges commission is the body established by the Uniting Church in Queensland to be the link between the Church and its schools and residential colleges.
 Its members seek to encourage and support Uniting Church affiliated schools to further the mission of Christ in that context.